Aliases for ANAPC5 Gene

 GeneCards Summary for ANAPC5 Gene

 ANAPC5 (Anaphase Promoting Complex Subunit 5) is a Protein Coding gene.
-Among its related pathways are Cell Cycle, Mitotic and Class I MHC mediated antigen processing and presentation.
+Diseases associated with ANAPC5 include Haemophilus Meningitis and Breast Cancer.
+Among its related pathways are Oocyte meiosis and CDK-mediated phosphorylation and removal of Cdc6.
 Gene Ontology (GO) annotations related to this gene include protein phosphatase binding.

 Component of the anaphase promoting complex/cyclosome (APC/C), a cell cycle-regulated E3 ubiquitin ligase that controls progression through mitosis and the G1 phase of the cell cycle.
 The APC/C complex acts by mediating ubiquitination and subsequent degradation of target proteins: it mainly mediates the formation of 'Lys-11'-linked polyubiquitin chains and, to a lower extent, the formation of 'Lys-48'- and 'Lys-63'-linked polyubiquitin chains.